Baisguri: Area overview

 The map alongside shows the north-central part of the district.
-It has the highest level of urbanisation in an overwhelming rural district.
-22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% lives in the rural areas.
+In an overwhelming rural district, 22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% lives in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India, Baisguri had a total population of 5,021.
 There were 2,577 (51%) males and 2,444 (49%) females.
 There were 518 persons in the age range of 0 to 6 years.
 The total number of literate people in Baisguri was 3,844 (85.37% of the population over 6 years).